H. Funk II, PhD

 research addresses human performance in complex, high risk systems,

-like submarines, surface warships, airplanes, and operating rooms.
+like submarines, surface warships, airplanes, and hospital operating rooms.
 His

 work has been funded by the US Navy, the Federal Aviation